stagemonitor/stagemonitor-kibana/README.md

 [Have a look at our release page.](https://github.com/stagemonitor/stagemonitor-kibana/releases) Be sure to use the plugin version corresponding to your version of kibana, down to the minor patch level.

+# Caveats

+This plugin currently only works with Chrome and Firefox.
+Internet Explorer is not supported.

 # Development